 The four permanent Spice Alley stalls are lined up across the façade of Kensington Street’s heritage terraces.
 Encircling them is a pool of sunlit stools, red lanterns, South-East Asian street-inspired murals and entrances which lead to hollowed terrace rooms with echoing halls, bare brick walls and the occasional table.
 Depending where you sit it can either feel quite intimate or hectic and evocative of Asian hawker culture.

 The stalls, run by veterans of some of Sydney’s most-popular South-East Asian restaurants, are true to hawker-centre tradition.
 Almost all of the classic street-food staples are $10 and under.
-The four permanent stalls will be joined by occasional pop-ups – this month it will be Pok Lol, the nomadic Vietnamese stall casually reinventing Vietnamese rolls and salads.
+The four permanent stalls will be joined by occasional pop-ups.
 As for the four regulars, we had a good poke around to give you a little guide on what to expect.

 Alex Lee Kitchen